Marc-lu/Building-Hadoop-Hive-Impala-platform/README.md

 `log4j.logger.org.apache.hadoop.util.NativeCodeLoader=ERROR`
 to avoid the warning : WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform...
 (4) edit the content of `core-site.xml`、`hdfs-site.xml`、`mapred-site.xml`、`yarn-site.xml`
+*Notes: these all 9 files can be upload and decompress into the `/home/hadoop/hadoop-2.6.0-cdh5.12.1/etc/hadoop` to rewrite the files by Winscp, I will give the resoures *
 **core-site.xml ：**
 ```
 <configuration>